joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 Windows Installer concepts are so hard, it's no wonder there's a job title "Installation engineer" in the world.
 I totally now believe that in some companies there might be a dedicated person for building the setup packages, because you just make it so overly hard and complex.

-I get that installing Office or Visual Studio and it's million optional inter-connected dependencies is complex, but why do you impose the complexities of installing worst-case-scenario-complexity software on all other projects that are guaranteed to be less complex than what .msi was designed for?
+I get that installing Office or Visual Studio and its million optional inter-connected dependencies is complex, but why do you impose the complexities of installing worst-case-scenario-complexity software on all other projects that are almost all guaranteed to be less complex than what .msi was designed for?

 I speak from first-hand experience because unfortunately I had a customer that wanted to have my software installed via Windows Installer, instead of open source [NSIS installer framework](https://en.wikipedia.org/wiki/Nullsoft_Scriptable_Install_System) I first used.